DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training/tuition-fees-and-maintenance-loans.md

 You will only have to make loan repayments once you’re earning.
 Your repayments will not increase if you already have a student loan and take an additional loan for teacher training.

-You may be eligible for a teaching [bursary or scholarship](/scholarships-and-bursaries) when training to teach.

 $student-finance-calculator$